 It's not enough to read these truths once.
 Instead, we need to revisit them and meditate them on a regular basis so that they sink down into our hearts and change the way we think.

-We've created a printable download and an audio file so you can keep these truths close to you throughout the 2020-2021 school year!
+We've created a printable download and an audio file so you can keep these truths close to you throughout the year!
 You may want to listen on the way to work in the mornings or post the list next to your desk.

 Click here to download these now: